ToyotaResearchInstitute/att-aware/README.md

 MAAD affords estimation of attended awareness based on noisy gaze estimates and scene video over time.
 This learned model additionally affords saliency estimation and refinement of a noisy gaze signal.
 We demonstrate the performance of the model on a new, annotated dataset that explores the gaze and perceived attended awareness of subjects as they observe a variety of driving scenarios.
 In this dataset, we provide a surrogate annotated third person estimate of attended awareness as a reproducible supervisory cue.

-Paper to be available on Arxiv soon!
+The full paper along with the supplementary material is available on Arxiv [here](https://arxiv.org/abs/2110.08610).
 ## Install

 You need a machine with recent Nvidia drivers and a GPU with at least 16GB of memory (more for the bigger models at higher resolution).
 We recommend using conda to have a reproducible environment.
 To setup your environment, type in a terminal (only tested in Ubuntu 18.04 and PyTorch 1.7.0):